merail/custom-gallery/README.md

-This application is a custom gallery for displaying images and videos stored on the device.
+This Android application is a custom gallery for displaying images and videos stored on the device.

 ![alt text](example1.png)